mjrairick/mjrairick/README.md

 I'm a college student passionate about coding, learning new technologies, and building cool projects.
 Here's a bit about me:

 - 🎓 I'm currently studying Computer Science at Oberlin College.
-- 🌱 I’m currently learning Game Design and how to use Unity.
+- 🌱 I’m currently learning Machine Learning with PyTorch.
 - 💬 Ask me about FPS games or my favorite cozy game.

 ## 🚀 My Skills